News and Updates

 Featured Cancer

-#AACRGENIE, celebrating a decade of collaboration and powering the future of precision oncology.
+AACRGENIE, celebrating a decade of collaboration and powering the future of precision oncology.

-Explore the Multiple Myeloma data on cBioPortal.
+Explore the data on cBioPortal.

 The LATEST

-Abstract Title: DNA damage repair alterations as predictive biomarker for platinum-based chemotherapy in metastatic urothelial cancer. - The latest GENIE publication: Collaborating across sectors in service of open science, precision oncology, and patients: an overview of the AACR Project GENIE (Genomics Evidence Neoplasia Information Exchange) Biopharma Collaborative (BPC) – ScienceDirect, Elsevier, Volume 7, March 2025.
+- The latest GENIE publication: Collaborating across sectors in service of open science, precision oncology, and patients: an overview of the AACR Project GENIE (Genomics Evidence Neoplasia Information Exchange) Biopharma Collaborative (BPC) – ScienceDirect, Elsevier, Volume 7, March 2025.

 - A snapshot of a year of progress: 2024_Year_in_Review.